radamuz/IAW_Project2_TeamNumber1/wordpress/wp-content/plugins/wp-google-maps/readme.txt

 === WP Google Maps ===
-Contributors: WPGMaps, NickDuncan, CodeCabin_, DylanAuty, PerryRylance Donate link: https://www.wpgmaps.com
+Contributors: WPGMaps, NickDuncan, CodeCabin_, DylanAuty Donate link: https://www.wpgmaps.com
-Tags: google maps, maps, map, map markers, google map, google maps plugin, wp google maps, wp google map, map plugin, directions, google map plugin, map widget
-Requires at least: 3.5
+Tags: google maps, maps, map, map markers, google map, google maps plugin, wp google maps, wp google map, map plugin, store locator, google map plugin, map widget, open layers, Requires at least: 3.5
-Tested up to: 5.5
+Tested up to: 5.6
 Requires PHP: 5.3
 Stable tag: trunk
 License: GPLv2

 The easiest to use Google maps plugin!
-Create a custom Google map with high quality markers containing categories, descriptions, images and links.
+Create a custom Google map or Store Locator with high quality markers containing categories, descriptions, images and links.

 == Description ==

-The easiest to use Google maps plugin!
-Add a customized Google map to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
+The easiest to use Google Maps and Open Layers Maps plugin!

+Add a customized Google map or Store Locator to your WordPress posts and/or pages quickly and easily with the supplied shortcode.
 No fuss.
 No iFrames and super easy to use!
 Perfect for contact page maps, routes, maps showing delivery areas and any other use you can think of!

 While the free version of WP Google Maps allows you to create a Google map with as many markers as you like, the Pro version allows you to do so much more!